 Once through the Shaba gate we now begin to get a feel of what lies ahead.
-Weird that I’ve never been to Shaba before so it’s cool getting this chance to go through the reserve.
+Weird that I’ve never been to Shaba before [edit: I have since visited the reserve in detail] so it’s cool getting this chance to go through the reserve.

 Just inside the reserve we come across one of my favourite animals, the Grevys Zebra.
 They are part of the North’s ‘Special Five, do you know what the other four are?
 In hindsight I can’t believe I missed the Great Grevy’s Rally held earlier this year, such beautiful animals.

 My excitement wanes the further on we drive as lunchtime comes and goes, we’re through the reserve and still a-rocking and a-rolling through the arid landscape.
 The Muse has shut down (she does this when hungry) and I’m left talking to what might as well be a sack of potatoes.